s-du/SkySpectral/README.md

 A simple tool to process multispectral images from the Micasense Rededge P

 ## Introduction
 SkySPectral is a simple tool for visualizing and processing multispectral imagery.
-It allows band-image alignement and various subimage combination.
+It enables the alignment and combination of various sub-images.
+The functionalities include:
+- Import Micasense output folder
+- Visualize bands with standard matplotlib color palettes
+- Align channels (R,G,B,NIR,Red-Edge) with an intuitive interface (especially critical for close-shots, as in building façades analyses)
+- Visualize composed shot (RGB image re-composed from individual channels, CIR - Color Infrared, etc.)
+- Create custom indices based on arithmetic operations on bands
+- Access typical vegetation indices such as NDVI
+- Prepare the files for Agisoft Metashape (organize images in folders)
+- ...

 \#Multispectral \#Open-CV \#Building diagnosis \#ImageProcessing